DJNETWORK/public/README.md

 * This Doc:  [This Doc](https://github.com/DJNETWORK/public/blob/master/README.md)

-# Voice Conference Call Instructions: Mumble
-Copying Playlists between 2 different Spotify Accounts:
+# How to Copy Playlists between Spotify Accounts: